Team Seas

 Team Seas (stylized as #TEAMSEAS) was an international collaborative fundraiser that was started by YouTubers MrBeast and Mark Rober as a follow-up to Team Trees.
-The fundraiser succeeded in raising over 33 million U.S. dollars.
+The fundraiser succeeded in raising over 34 million U.S. dollars.
 All of the donations from the fundraiser went to the Ocean Conservancy and The Ocean Cleanup, with the organisations splitting the donations.
 The fundraiser pledged to remove 30,000,000 lb of marine debris from the ocean by removing 1 lb of marine debris from the ocean for every 1 dollar donated.

 Background

 The preceding fundraiser, Team Trees, was started on October 25, 2019, by MrBeast and Mark Rober.
 They set to raise $20 million, which was achieved.
 As of the start date of Team Seas, donations are still able to be made on the Team Trees website and planting progress is updated there.
-As of 11 August 2024, $34,080,191 have been raised.
+As of 7 April 2026, the amount, $34,080,191 has not been changed.

 Over a period of one year, about 10 billion pounds (4.8 billion kilograms) of plastic debris enters the world's oceans.